Top 3 Reasons Good Clients Leave (and How You Can Prevent it)

 For instance, surprising a client with a $600 bill for diagnostic tests that you recommend when the client doesn’t really understand why you feel those tests are necessary can leave the client feeling confused, frustrated and downright deceived.
 None of these things are good for retention.

-To prevent this type of scenario from happening in your practice, make sure that your clients are involved and included in the decisions that are made about their companions’ care.
-Take the time to educate and explain your treatment recommendations and be willing and available to answer any questions or concerns your clients may have.
-In doing so, you will demonstrate the full value of your services and, as a consequence of this, instill and foster trust.
-They’re receiving mixed messages.
+One of the reasons good clients leave is feeling excluded from decisions about their companions' care.
+To prevent this scenario in your practice, make sure your clients are involved and included in these decisions.
+Take the time to educate and explain your treatment recommendations, and be willing and available to answer any questions or concerns they may have.
+In doing so, you will demonstrate the full value of your services and, as a consequence, instill and foster trust.
+This approach helps eliminate mixed messages.

 If you’ve got a large team, it can be challenging to get everyone on the same page.
 People have different personalities and approach various scenarios from their own unique perspectives.
 To a certain degree, this is ok – even a good thing.
 Some clients may feel more comfortable with one doctor versus another due to personality and other differentiators.
 That being said, there should always be consistency across the board when it comes to policies and procedures, as well as your overall practice culture and messaging.